-A business student who has started her/his undergraduate program at AUB and who wishes to study abroad must seek prior approval from the OSB Undergraduate Student Academic Affairs and Curriculum Committee if the student wishes to spend up to one year and earn up to 30 credits at another university.
-However, the student must spend her/ his last term at AUB.
-The student must achieve an average grade of "B" in all the courses (business or non-business) for which transfer credit may be granted.
-Courses with a grade less than "C" will not be transferred.
+Business students who have started their undergraduate program at AUB and who wish to study abroad must seek prior approval from the OSB Undergraduate Student Academic Affairs and Curriculum Committee if the students wish to spend up to one year and earn up to 30 credits at another university.
+However, the students must spend their last term at AUB.
+They must achieve an average grade of "B" in all the courses (business or non-business) for which transfer credit may be granted.
+Courses with a grade less than "C+" will not be transferred.
 Courses with online or hybrid method of delivery will not be transferred.
-A business student wishing to study abroad through an exchange program (mainly AACSB accredited schools) approved by the Office of International Programs, is allowed to transfer two core and two concentration business courses provided s/he receives an average grade of "B" in all the courses with a minimum grade equivalent to a "C+" in any of the courses.
-A non-business student, who is working towards a minor in business and wishing to study abroad through an exchange program approved by the Office of International Programs, is allowed to transfer one of the six courses that are required for a minor in business.
+Business students wishing to study abroad through an exchange program (mainly AACSB accredited schools) approved by the Office of International Programs, are allowed to transfer two core and two concentration business courses provided they receive an average grade of "B" in all the courses with a minimum grade equivalent to a "C+" in any of the courses.
+Non-business students, who are working towards a minor offered by the BBA program and wishing to study abroad through an exchange program approved by the Office of International Programs, are allowed to transfer one of the six courses that are required for a minor in business.